orlarey/ondemand-ifc24-slides/slides.md

 ## 2009: Semantics of multirate Faust

-The monorate, always active, model is simple, but not always enough.
+The always-active monorate model is simple, but not always sufficient.

 ![](images/sem-faust-mr.png)